History of Peoria, Illinois: 2000s

 The revision of Interstates 74 and 474, and work on the McClugage Bridge, were completed.
 Peoria's Catholic bishop, John J. Myers, hosted a visit by Blessed Mother Teresa of Calcutta and was named Archbishop of Newark in 2001, shortly after September 11.
 The University Street and Pekin campuses of Illinois Central College were completed.
 OSF Saint Francis Medical Center started Peoria's largest-ever private building expansion to build a new emergency room and a new Children's Hospital of Illinois; and Methodist Medical Center of Illinois and Pekin Hospital also expanded.
 U.S. Representative Ray LaHood became U.S. Secretary of Transportation under President Barack Obama; he was succeeded by Aaron Schock.
-The Peoria Zoo made a major expansion and the Peoria airport was renamed after Peoria native Wayne Downing, a retired general.
+The Peoria Zoo made a major expansion in 2009.
+The Peoria airport was renamed after Peoria native Wayne Downing, a retired general.

 2010s

-Peoria District 150, suffering from high levels of student poverty and red ink, closes Woodruff High School and decides whether to construct a new Glen Oak School and a charter school; Peoria Notre Dame High School decides to explore construction of a new high school, but has not done so yet.
+Peoria District 150, suffering from high levels of student poverty and red ink, closed Woodruff High School and debated whether to construct a new Glen Oak School and a charter school.
+Peoria Notre Dame High School explored construction of a new high school.
 The Jump Trading Simulation Center is opened and the expansion is completed at OSF Saint Francis Medical Center.
-Illinois Central College in East Peoria significantly expands its North Campus in Peoria and opens and then expands a new Pekin campus.
-UnityPoint Health-Peoria buys Methodist Medical Center and Proctor Hospital in Peoria, and later, Pekin Hospital in nearby Pekin.
-The University of Illinois at Chicago Medical School- Peoria Campus expands and becomes a four-year medical school.
-Peoria (Central) High School wins its first ever men's basketball state championship.
+Illinois Central College in East Peoria significantly expanded its North Campus in Peoria and opens and then expands a new Pekin campus.
+UnityPoint Health-Peoria bought Methodist Medical Center and Proctor Hospital in Peoria, and later, Pekin Hospital in nearby Pekin.
+The University of Illinois at Chicago Medical School Peoria Campus expanded and became a four-year medical school.
+Peoria (Central) High School won its first ever men's basketball state championship.
 [2004 marked the school's 4th State Boys' Basketball Championship, with the other years being 1908, 1977, and 2003.]

-Caterpillar moves its world headquarters, about 300 employees, to Chicago, though 12,000 employees (the largest global concentration) will still remain in Peoria.
+In 2015, Caterpillar announced plans to expand its world headquarters in Peoria.
+However, in 2017, Caterpillar moved its world headquarters and about 300 employees to Deerfield, though 12,000 employees (the largest global concentration) remained in Peoria.

+2020s

+On March 16, 2020, Peoria County confirmed its first case of COVID-19 during the pandemic.
+April 14, 2020 was the date of the first COVID-related death in Peoria County.
+In April 2021, the Peoria metro area had the 9th highest daily average for new COVID cases in the nation.
+In December 2021, Peoria area hospitals were at or near capacity with a surge of the Delta variant.

+In April 2023, Urbana-based Carle Health bought Methodist Hospital, Proctor Hospital, Pekin Hospital, Methodist College, and their associated clinics for $75 million.